There is nothing more romantic than exploring a beautiful spot with someone who shares your love of nature and the outdoors.

 More about Humphrey Bogart and Key Largo and tours on the African Queen.

-3. Spoil yourself at a night in a special B&B
+3. Spoil yourself at a historic hotel

 4. Turn off your phones in a glamping tent

-In eight state and national parks in Florida, you can rent a “luxury” tent in a beautiful location.
+In 12 state and national parks in Florida, you can rent a “luxury” tent in a beautiful location.
 These glamping accommodations let you experience a natural environment with fewer discomforts.
 Yes, you have to walk to the bathrooms, but when I stayed in a glamping tent in Flamingo in Everglades National Park recently, I realized this can be wonderful, because in the middle of the night I saw the star-filled skies.
 More on glamping in Florida.

 5. Go horseback riding on the beach